getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 ### CoreOS’s “Flannel”

-Flannel is positioned as CoreOS’ primary way to manage container networking via a private mesh network for the containers in a cluster.
+Flannel is CoreOS’ primary way to manage container networking.
+It establishes a private mesh network to enable the containers in a cluster to communicate with each other.
-This eliminates issues such as port mapping.
+Because a mesh network connects devices to each other without any centralized organization, configuration management issues such as port mapping, which can be complex in a large network of ephemeral containers, are not relevent with Flannel.

+In an overlay network, a virtual network runs in a layer above the physical network.
-At its core, Flannel is an overlay network that provides a subnet to each machine.
+Flannel creates an overlay mesh network that provisions a subnet to each server [(4)](#resources).
 This is the main operating model that Kubernetes prescribes for all minions and nodes that host containers.
 For more about networking and Kubernetes, read [Container ecosystem: Kubernetes](/container-ecosystem-kubernetes/).

-Flannel is backed by and based on CoreOS’ etcd to serve as the key/value store for the networking configuration and state management.
 Though Flannel was originally intended for Kubernetes, it has evolved into a generic overlay.

+Flannel is backed by and based on CoreOS’ etcd to serve as the key-value store for the networking configuration and state management.

 Flannel is still in its early stages and development is very much in flux and somewhat happens in spurts.
 It should be perceived as